BedrockSolutions/ansible-role-common/docs/README.md

     version: master
 ```

-This allows importing or including of the role, and makes the handers
+This allows importing or including of the role, and makes the
-and plugins available.
+plugins available.

 >__Note:__ The `version` field can be a branch, tag, or commit hash.